ExpediaGroup/styx/docs/developer-guide/plugins-scenarios.md

 }
 ```

-A call to `request.newBuilder` opens up a new request builder that allows request to be transformed.
+A call to `request.newBuilder` opens up a new request builder that allows the request
+to be transformed to.

 The body transformation involves two lambda methods: